xluxeq/GPT2-Telegram-Chatbot/SCORES.md

 Length 8 | 85
 Length 7 | 83

-Length 10 is coincidentally 2* the input text, - Message and Response is 8, which is 7.5 rounded up (or average "hello how are you" response length.
-(7.5)
+Length 10 is coincidentally 2 * the input text not including Response and Reply context is 8, which is 7.5 rounded up (or average "hello how are you" response length.
+(7.5).

+In the code, I set this as (words input) plus five, this seemed to work well and will probably be the last update for awhile to this code.